 No. 5: Listening…For Real

 To sincerely listen to what others have to say can be challenging at times.
 Yet it's critical for people to know that you're truly hearing what they're saying and more importantly going to act on it.
 An open-door policy is a good strategy.
-By letting people know what's going on in the organization, what you're doing well, and how you're keeping track is all part of listening and providing feedback.
-Your people are the best asset you have for giving you ideas on what you're doing operationally technologically with customers products etc. When people feel empowered because they're being listened to and respected - they deliver.
+Letting people know what's going on in the organization, what you're doing well, and how you're keeping track is all part of listening and providing feedback.
+Your people are the best asset for giving you ideas on what you're doing operationally and technologically with customers, products, etc. When people feel empowered because they're being listened to and respected - they deliver.